Weapons and Defensive Systems

 With heavy advancements in the field of holographic modeling and the use of artificial intelligence (though limited in comparison to the newly illegal synths) the firm set to work with designs.
-While the Vesta Program had originally produced a failure of a system, room for the currently experimental Quantum Slipstream Drive was left for future refit.
-Computers went to work designing two ships, easy to produce, that would be the new cornerstone of the Fleet.
+While the Vesta Program had originally produced a system failure, room for the currently experimental Quantum Slipstream Drive was left for future refit.
+Computers went to work designing the two easy to produce ships that would be the new cornerstone of the Fleet.

-The Curiosity was complete as of 2386, with the test keel laid that year.
+The Inquiry was complete as of 2387, with the test keel laid that year.
 Production, slowed as it was by the sudden lack of the original testing yards, was done at San Francisco Fleet Yards over Earth, under the watchful eye of both the Federation and Starfleet.
-By 2387 NX-87000 was completed, and system checks were given permission to begin.
+By 2388 NX-88000 was completed, and system checks were given permission to begin.

 Noted by engineers was the computer’s reliance on two oversized impulse engines in both designs, which seemed to be far larger than necessary.
 The computer, having been fed information around vessels successful in the Dominion War, had pushed out two ships that were faster and slightly more maneuverable in normal operation, relying on a more compacted design.
 Further, rather than the convention of placing the shuttle bay to the rear of the craft, instead it was moved to the front of the ship, with the pulse phasers just below it.
-Taking cues from the success of most Alpha and Beta quadrant powers, the use of the pulsed weapons from the Defiant class were used, allowing if the need presented itself, the Curiosity to be used in strafing runs for attack.
+Taking cues from the success of most Alpha and Beta quadrant powers, the use of the pulsed weapons from the Defiant class were used.
+This allowed the Inquiry to use it’s powerful bow mounted weapons to project power if needed.

 |1||Bridge, Captain’s Ready Room, Briefing Room|